prachisaladiya/Airline-loyalty-analysis/README.md

-# Airline Loyalty Program Analytics
+# Airline Customer Churn & Loyalty Analytics
   This project was completed as a **self-initiated, unguided project** to showcase my data analysis and storytelling skills using real-world business scenarios.

 ## Overview